mhmsykr/Quisea-Responsive-Slider-Coming-Soon/README.md

-# Quisea Responsive Slider with Blurred Image
+# Responsive Slider with Blurred Image

 A responsive slider created using HTML, CSS, and Javascript.